Ever said or thought, ‘I hate my body’?

-Maybe there have been times when you nearly cracked it, but doing that never really quite felt like the real you.
+Maybe there have been times when you nearly cracked it, but exercise and healthy eating never really quite felt like the real you.
 In fact, it was an exhausting chore, an act you just couldn’t sustain.

 So, now you’re in a position where you’ve failed (probably several times) at changing your body.
 It’s starting to seem like you never will.

-The worst part is, you can’t get yourself to accept your body as it is either.
+The worst part is, you can’t accept your body as it is either.

 Now, forget about that for a minute, and humour me by thinking about the following weird scenario…

-As you’d expect when they feel that way about it, having this creature living with them is making their life pretty miserable.
+As you’d expect, having this creature living with them is making this person’s life pretty miserable.

 And what kind of care do you think they give this pet?
 Not great, eh?

-Sure, guilt and a sense of responsibility might make them give it some care, especially if they feel like someone is monitoring them, but it’ll be the bare minimum they think they can get away with, and they’ll probably give that minimal possible grudgingly, probably with mounting resentment toward the creature.
+Sure, guilt and a sense of responsibility might make the person give the pet some care, especially if they feel like someone is monitoring them, but it’ll be the bare minimum they think they can get away with.
+Any care they do give the pet will be given grudgingly, probably with mounting resentment toward the hated creature.

 Let’s take the pet away from that person and give it to someone else.

-You know how it goes with pets – a creature one person thinks is horrid can be seen quite differently by another person.
+You know how it goes with pets – a creature one person thinks is horrid can be seen quite differently by another person with a different attitude.

-If you are hating on your body, this will continue to perpetuate itself and will keep on making you miserable.
+If you are hating on your body, the hate will continue to perpetuate itself and will keep on making you miserable.

-In the rare cases where people manage to leverage that hate to compel themselves to make changes, they hardly ever sustain them.
-Those few, who do, usually continue to hate their bodies because they don’t know how they’d sustain their new body shape without that self-shame as motivation.
+In the rare cases where people manage to leverage hate to compel themselves to make healthy changes, they hardly ever sustain them.
+They continue to hate their bodies because they don’t know how they’d sustain their new body shape without that self-shame as motivation.

-I know it’s not the first time you’ve heard this message, but maybe this could be the time when the truth of it really sinks in.
+It’s probably not the first time you’ve heard this message, but I hope this will be the time when the truth of it really sinks in.

-For sure, coming to love your body after years of criticism and hate requires a lot of adjustment.
-It’s very doubtful it’ll happen in an instant “aha moment” after reading this blog.
-It’s possible for some it could, but be ready for what’s most likely – you’ll have to keep reminding yourself of this truth:
+Coming to love your body after years of self-criticism and hate requires a lot of adjustment.
+But keep reminding yourself of this truth: